 15 Then when lust hath conceived, it bringeth forth sin: and sin, when it is finished, bringeth forth death.

-The corruption, decay, or death that anyone who lives in the flesh will reap is not just a physical death, but an eternal death – separation from God in hell fire throughout eternity (Gal.
+The corruption, decay, or death that anyone who lives in the flesh will reap is not just physical death, but an eternal death – separation from God in hell fire throughout eternity (Gal.
 5:19-21).

-Don’t you think it is foolishness to continue to sow to the flesh – living to satisfy or gratify the lusts, desires or passions of the flesh?
+Don’t you think it is foolishness to continue to sow to the flesh – living to satisfy or gratify the lusts, desires, or passions of the flesh?

-Remember that while it may feel good to indulge, pamper, or please the flesh, yet the ultimate end walking in the flesh is death!
+Remember that while it may feel good to indulge, pamper, or please the flesh, yet the ultimate end of walking in the flesh is death!

-Prayer: My Dear Heavenly Father, thank You for bringing my way these scriptural truths, about the flesh.
+Prayer: My Dear Heavenly Father, thank You for bringing my way these scriptural truths about the flesh.
 I refuse to continue to sow to the flesh from this moment henceforth.
-So, help me Holy Spirit, in Jesus’ name.
+So, help me, Holy Spirit, in Jesus’ name.
 Amen.